jhlagado/monty/README.md

 Code blocks are useful when it comes to conditional code in Monty.

-The syntax for a Monty IF-THEN-ELSE or "ifte" operator in Monty is:
+The syntax for a Monty IF-THEN-ELSE or "if...else" operator in Monty is:

 ```
 condition code-block-then code-block-else ?
 ```

 If the condition is true, then code-block-then is evaluated and its value is returned.
 Otherwise, code-block-else is evaluated and its value is returned.

-Here is an example of a ifte operator in Monty:
+Here is an example of a "if...else" operator in Monty:

 ```
 10 x =